ApurvaBhargava/apurvabhargava.github.io/index.md

       Apurva Bhargava
     </h1>
     <p class="hero-subtitle">
       <p>I am a machine learning engineer at Informed, Inc., an AI fintech startup in Bay Area.
-I work on document intelligence, fraud detection and representation learning problems.
-I'm interested in how models represent structure, reason about tasks, and behave beyond pattern-matching.
+I work on document intelligence, fraud detection and representation learning problems.</p>

+<p>I'm interested in how models represent structure, reason about tasks, and behave beyond pattern-matching.
 I'm currently preparing for PhD study in areas at the intersection of reasoning, latent spaces, and world modeling.</p>

 <p>Before this, I completed my master’s in data science at NYU and my undergraduate degree in computer science.
 I also briefly interned at IFF, Inc. solving logistics problems using AI.
 These projects taught me equal parts engineering discipline and cautious boldness.</p>